-What were the two main crops grown in the South?
+What was the largest crop grown in the South?

 This group of people immigrated to the United States to strike it rich at "Gold Mountain"